-This GCSE focuses on practical cooking skills to ensure that students develop greater understanding of nutrition, food provenance and working characteristics of food materials.
+The Food Preparation and Nutrition course focuses on practical cooking skills to ensure that students develop greater understanding of nutrition, food provenance and working characteristics of food materials.
 At the heart of the qualification is a focus on developing practical skills and a robust understanding of nutrition.